Country of origin: South Africa

 Musk did not waste any time founding his third company.
 Space Exploration Technologies (SpaceX) was launched in 2002 with $100 million of his own money to develop and manufacture space launch vehicles.
 After becoming the first commercial company in history to send a spacecraft to the International Space Station, SpaceX and was awarded a $440 million contract with NASA to develop the successor to the Space Shuttle and transport American astronauts into space.
 Musk views space exploration as important for ensuring the long-term viability of human life, and he continues to serve as the company’s CEO and CTO.

 He also is deeply concerned about climate change.
 That concern led him to create the electric car company, Tesla Motors, invest in and serve as chairman of photovoltaics company, SolarCity, and become a trustee of the X Prize Foundation, which promotes renewable energy technologies.
 He provided almost all the capital for the first two rounds of funding of Tesla Motors where he remains the CEO and product architect.
 He has been compared to Henry Ford for his potential impact on the auto industry.
+In 2019, Forbes named him America’s Most Innovative Leader.

 In addition to climate change, Musk considers Artificial Intelligence (AI) a potential existential challenge.
 In 2015, he co-created the not-for-profit OpenAI to promote and develop “friendly AI” to benefit humanity as a whole.
 OpenAI makes all its patents and research open to the public.
 In 2016, he launched Neuralink to develop brain-machine interfaces to connect humans and computers.
 Among other benefits, the technology could alleviate the symptoms of chronic medical conditions, like depression, epilepsy and Parkinson’s.